ycpcs/cs201-fall2026/syllabus.md

 3. Understand and use fundamental data structures such as arrays, linked lists, trees, and hash tables
 4. Implement basic array- and list-based data structures
 5. Understand and implement fundamental algorithms such as searching and sorting
-6. Analyze algorithms to determine their asympotic running time
+6. Analyze algorithms to determine their asymptotic running time
 7. Express upper bounds using big-O notation
 8. Understand and use recursion
 9. Solve recurrences